mikieseven/ho-blo/readme.md

 Running `npm install` will install ALL necessary dependencies.

-[The complete JavaScript developer: MEAN stack zero-to-hero] Although under an ISC license, made a private - to respect the author's work.
-This private implementation for the use of the course holder: mikieseven
+[The complete JavaScript developer: MEAN stack zero-to-hero] ISC license, pulled offline to reduce access to the course's source; this implementation for the use of the course holder: mikieseven